vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  Provide the Vue instance an existing DOM element to mount on.
+  Provide the Vue instance an existing DOM elemento to mount on.
 It can be a CSS selector stringa, an actual HTMLElement, or a function that returns an HTMLElement.
-Note that the provided element merely serves as a mounting point; it will be replaced if a template is also provided, unless `replace` is set to falso.
-The resolved element will be accessible as `vm.$el`.
+Note that the provided elemento merely serves as a mounting point; it will be replaced if a template is also provided, unless `replace` is set to falso.
+The resolved elemento will be accessible as `vm.$el`.

-  When used in `Vue.extend`, a function must be provided so each instance gets a separately created element.
+  When used in `Vue.extend`, a function must be provided so each instance gets a separately created elemento.

   If this option is available at instantiation, the instance will immediately enter compilation; otherwise, the user will have to explicitly call `vm.$mount()` to manually start the compilation.